monyschuk/LIGridControl/README.md

 NOTE
 ----

-Work relating to LITable - a view containing a grid, row and column headers, and an associated layout object - will shortly appear in a branch called 'feature/table' prior to being moved into 'master.'
-Please check back to see any work on that branch.

-Also, pleae note that my principal motivation in opensourcing this class was to get feedback and fixes from others who need this sort of control.
+Please note that my principal motivation in opensourcing this class was to get feedback and fixes from others who need this sort of control.
 If you find this code useful but spot anything that's broken, or if you find something that's implemented poorly, please feel free to fork and submit a pull request.
 This code will eventually make its way into some commercial software and I'd like as many eyes on it as I can find.
 If you'd like to contact me directly about this code, email me at mark.onyschuk@gmail.com or find me on Skype at monyschuk.